jjcopeland32/integration-copilot/TESTING_GUIDE.md

 ## 🎯 Overview

-This guide shows you how to test all the features of the Integration Copilot application.
+This guide shows you how to test all the features of the Integration Copilot application using the **project-centric navigation** model.

 ---